 All student enrolment is completed online.
 You are responsible for ensuring your enrolment details are correct, and that you have enrolled for all courses that you wish to take.
-If you have any questions about enrolment you should speak to staff in the School Office.
-Students entering Year 1 are advised to enrol for ALL courses the first instance.
+If you have any questions about enrolment you should contact [macs-student-support@hw.ac.uk](mailto:macs-student-support@hw.ac.uk) .
+Students entering Year 1 are advised to enrol for ALL courses in the first instance.
 This can always be changed at a later date.

 You must enrol for either the PG Diploma or the MSc in Actuarial Science and Management.
-If you change your mind and wish to change programme you may only do so before 30 September by advising the Programme Administrator in writing.
-International students should be aware that any programme changes will be notified to the UK Border Agency and this may have implications for your student visas.
+If you change your mind and wish to change programme you may only do so before 23 September 2022 by advising the Programme Director in writing.
+International students should be aware that any programme changes will be notified to the UKVI and this may have implications for your student visas.